 Machine learning models can only run on data that is in a tabular or table-like format.
 Hence scraping unstructured data will, in turn, require more time for processing the data before it can be used

-Since the main objective is machine learning, once you have the websites or webpages that you plan to scrape, you need to make a list of the data points that you are aiming to scrape from each webpage.
+Since the main objective is machine learning, once you have the websites or webpages that you plan to scrape, you need to make a list of the data points or data sources that you are aiming to scrape from each webpage.
 If the case is such that a lot of data points are missing for each webpage, then you will need to scale down and select data points that are mostly present.
-The reason behind this is that too many NA or empty values will decrease the performance and accuracy of the machine learning (ML) model that you train and test on the data
+The reason behind this is that too many NA or empty values will decrease the performance and accuracy of the machine learning (ML) model that you train and test on the data.

 If you are creating a continuous data flow where the data will be scraped and updated in the system 24 by 7.-You will need to make sure that there are alarms in place to monitor when and where the scraping algorithm breaks.
 This can be due to multiple reasons — Website owners are changing the U, a webpage has a separate structure from others on the same website.
 The breaks need to be handled manually.
-With time, your code will grow to handle multiple scenario and diverse websites that you need data from
+With time, your code will grow to handle multiple scenarios and diverse websites that you need data from.

-Data labelling can be a headache.
+Data labeling can be a headache.
 But if you can gather required metadata while data scraping and store it as a separate data point, it will benefit the next stages in the data lifecycle

 Cleaning, Preparing and Storing the Data